Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Andrew Jeffrey - SunTrust Robinson Humphrey, Inc.

 Thanks for taking the question.
-As I think about Verisk and my experience with the company, I would describe the business, the insurance business generally, as being relatively unexposed or underexposed, I guess, to insurance end market fundamentals.
-I wonder if you can comment, sort of qualitatively, and whether or not you think (35:59) and accordingly would it – does it influence the type of products you're developing, the time to market, our expectations for return on the investments you've been making and so forth.
+As I think about Verisk and my experience with the company, I would describe the business, insurance business generally, as being relatively unexposed or underexposed, I guess, to insurance end market fundamentals.
+I wonder if you can comment, sort of qualitatively on whether or not you think (35:59) changed and accordingly would it – does it influence the type of products you're developing, the time to market, our expectations for return on the investments you've been making and so forth.
 So I appreciate the comment on the reacceleration of revenue growth.
-I just wonder if there's something that's sort of fundamentally changed in the relationship between Verisk's insurance business and the end markets it serves?
+I just wonder if there's something that's sort of fundamentally changed in the relationship between Verisk's insurance business and the end markets it serves.

 Scott G. Stephenson - Verisk Analytics, Inc.